CXwudi/comp5903-easy-cucumber/doc/design doc.md

 ## How does this tool parse the feature file?

-The `JFeatureFileParser` class is responsible for parsing the feature file, it uses the `JFeatureFileLineByLineParser` class to perform the parsing logic in a state machine manner, which will be explained below.
+One highlight of this project is the innovative way of parsing the feature file that utilizes the concept of the state machine.
+The implementation is done in the control class `JFeatureFileLineByLineParser`.

 ### The state machine and the "Sense, Think, React" framework